microsoft/BotFramework-Composer/docs/archived docs/how-to-use-LUIS.md

 To determine user's intent, in Composer you define the **Intent recognized** trigger, and then specify the actions to take when an intent is recognized (and optionally **entities**).
 For more details please read the [events and triggers](./concept-events-and-triggers.md) article.

-Composer currently supports two types of recognizers: LUIS recognizer (default) and Regular expression recognizer.
+Composer currently supports two types of recognizers: LUIS recognizer (default) and regular expressions recognizer.
 You can only choose one type of recognizer for each dialog.
 Besides the recognizer, each dialog may contain a set of Language Understanding data authored in [.lu format](https://aka.ms/lu-file-format).

 In this section, we will cover the steps to use LUIS as recognizer in your bot.
 These steps include the following: set a recognizer type for each dialog, author Language Understanding training data, publish your Language Understanding (LU) data, and test them in emulator.